EVM-QuestBench: An Execution-Grounded Benchmark for Natural-Language Transaction Code Generation: Conclusion

+We evaluated 20 models under a unified runner with 5 independent rounds each.
+Results reveal a persistent capability gap between single-transaction precision and multi-step workflow completion.
+Thanks to its dynamic parameterization design, a full evaluation run requires as few as 334K tokens (as low as \$0.06), making large-scale, multi-round model comparison practically affordable.

-EVM-QuestBench offers a standardized protocol for studying execution grounded behavior in on-chain automation.
-Future work can expand task coverage, extend the benchmark to additional EVM chains, and strengthen analysis using per task traces.
-In fact, we have already leveraged the same architecture to develop and establish a benchmark on Solana, demonstrating the portability of our atomic/composite paradigm across heterogeneous blockchain ecosystems.
-We also plan to incorporate richer security checks for transaction intent and side effects.
-Additionally, we intend to evaluate LLMs' success rates in generating atomic and composite task definitions, which would further assess their understanding of on-chain transactions and smart contract semantics.
+EVM-QuestBench offers a standardized protocol for studying execution-grounded behavior in on-chain automation.
+We have already ported the same architecture to Solana, demonstrating the portability of the atomic/composite paradigm across heterogeneous blockchain ecosystems.
+Future work will expand task coverage, incorporate richer security checks for transaction intent and side effects, and evaluate LLMs' ability to generate task definitions autonomously.